-Despite this supply-and-demand issue, businesses are typically very selective when hiring financial analysts and will put candidates through a rigorous job interview process.
+Despite the demand for these professionals, businesses are typically very selective when hiring financial analysts and will put candidates through a rigorous job interview process.
 They are thorough with their due diligence because they usually expect financial analysts to do much more than just analyze financial plans, forecasts and reports.
 For example, these professionals are now often asked to interpret financial data to identify trends and potential risks and to share those insights with senior management who, in turn, apply them to business decision-making.

 As for skills, financial analysts must be able to communicate effectively across all levels of the company.
 They are in a highly visible job and need to interact frequently with executive management, project team leaders and others.
 Many employers also look specifically for financial analysts who possess solid business analytics skills, as well as the ability to think strategically.
 IT knowledge is also valuable, as many firms now look to both financial analysts and business analysts to collaborate with IT management on major technology initiatives, like cloud migrations.

 Even though the expectations for and responsibilities of financial analysts can vary by company, there are several questions you are likely to hear in an interview for this job.
 Below are five common financial analyst interview questions, along with some advice from Robert Half Management Resources workplace experts on how to prepare for them.
 Here are the first three examples:

 1. Describe the processes you use to create financial analysis reports.